The round-up: Brisbane’s best Middle Eastern eateries

 Baba Ganouj, South Bank: Ever heard of saj?
 You have to head to Baba Ganouj to get a taste.
 This authentic Lebanese haunt specialises in this unique dish – a freshly baked bread cooked to order on a dome-shaped hotplate, sprinkled with toppings as it simmers away.
 Sign us up!
 You can also find classic dishes like shawarma, kafta, soujouk and loads more.

-Farah, Spring Hill: Tasty, healthy and generous are three words we would use to describe the fare at Farah in Spring Hill.
+Farah, Spring Hill: Tasty, healthy and generous are three words we would use to describe the fare at family-owned Farah in Spring Hill.
 The extensive menu celebrates the best of Persian cuisine cooked exceptionally well – think mains like Persian kebabs, fish with mixed green rice and slow-cooked stews alongside traditional desserts such as saffron ice-cream and faloodeh.

 Istanbul 1923, New Farm: New Farm’s Brunswick Street gained a very delicious tenant with the opening of Istanbul 1923.
 Affordable prices, genuine flavours, generous servings and outstanding hospitality have combined to create a favourite spot for locals to come together and dine.
 Dips, salads, sides, pide, mains and more create a huge menu with something for all tastes.